 A neck lift is a surgical solution to improve visible signs of aging in the jawline and neck.
 Youthful contours in the neck and face can be lost due to a variety of factors, such as stress, weight gain, environmental conditions, and heredity.

-Here are some common problems that cause many to choose neck lift surgery as a solution:
+Here are some common problems that lead people towards neck lift surgery as a solution:

 - Excess fat and skin relaxation in the lower face that creates jowls